streamx-hub/streamx-examples/magnolia/README.md

 ### Run Magnolia CMS

-Finally Magnolia can be started with the following command:
+Finally, Magnolia can be started with the following command:

 ```bash
 mgnl start